Romblon: Geography

 Romblon is strategically situated at the center of the Philippine archipelago.
-Geographically part of the Visayas, it is composed of three major islands (Tablas, Sibuyan and Romblon) and 17 smaller islands.
+Geographically part of Luzon, it is composed of three major islands (Tablas, Sibuyan and Romblon) and 17 smaller islands.
 It is surrounded by deep waters, and is bounded by Masbate in the east, Mindoro in the west, Marinduque in the north and Panay in the south.
 It is approximately 187 nmi and 169 mi south of Manila.
 The islands are dispersed and accessible only via sea transportation except for Tablas Island where a domestic airport is located in the municipality of Alcantara.